What is Elgin National Little League?

 • Walk in registrations are held in February and March, time and place TBA and in conjunction with tryouts at the Elgin Academy.
 Check our website (www.enlginnational.com) and our Facebook page for updates.

-• By Mail: download a registration form, a medical release form, and a model release form from the website.
+• By Mail: download a registration form (coming soon), a medical release form, and a model release form from the website.
 Mail to ENLL, PO Box 1038, Elgin, IL 60120 with a check made out to ENLL.

 Online registrations after the last Walk In registration are subject to an additional fee ($25).
 Please plan to register as early as possible.
 Late registrations cause difficulties for the board and disappointment for some players.
 We make final decisions about numbers of teams in early March after regular registration has ended.
 Team drafts are also held in March (mid April for T-ball and Instructional).
 Late registrants will only be accepted if there is a spot open on an already formed team.
 For late registrants there is no guarantee that you will be returned to your former team.
 Talking to or emailing a coach, a VP, or the player agent stating intent to play does NOT constitute registration.
 You must fill out a registration form, a medical release form, and make payment.
 The forms are available on our website (www.elginnational.com) and at the in-person registrations.